David Lydon-Staley, Ph.D.

 - Principal Investigator, Addiction, Health, & Adolescence (AHA!)
 Lab

-David Lydon-Staley’s research focuses on moment-to-moment and day-to-day fluctuations in brain, behavior, and environment to provide insight into substance use, emotion regulation, and curiosity across the lifespan.
+David Lydon-Staley’s research focuses on moment-to-moment and day-to-day fluctuations in brain, behavior, and interpersonal and media environments to provide insight into substance use, emotion dynamics, and curiosity across the lifespan.

 Lydon-Staley’s work has been funded by the National Institute on Drug Abuse, the Jacobs Foundation, the International Society for the Study of Behavioral Development, the Center for Curiosity, and the Brain & Behavior Research Foundation.
 He received his bachelor’s degree in Psychology and English Literature from Trinity College Dublin, Ireland and his Ph.D. in Human Development & Family Studies from The Pennsylvania State University.
 Before joining Annenberg, he completed a postdoctoral fellowship in the Complex Systems Lab of Professor Danielle Bassett in the Department of Bioengineering at the University of Pennsylvania.

 - B.A., Trinity College Dublin, 2011